acn-ashutoshkumar/uwi-team-survey/README.md

         ↓
 GitHub Actions opens a GitHub Issue (survey form)
         ↓
-Teammates get an email with a direct link
+Each assignee gets an individual email on their Accenture Outlook
         ↓
 Each teammate fills the issue checkboxes and closes it
         ↓